GOG.com

 GOG.com (formerly Good Old Games) is a digital distribution platform for video games and films.
-It is operated by GOG sp. z o.o., a wholly owned subsidiary of CD Projekt based in Warsaw, Poland.
+It is operated by GOG sp. z o.o., a wholly owned subsidiary of CD Projekt, based in Warsaw, Poland.
 GOG.com delivers DRM-free video games through its digital platform for Microsoft Windows, macOS and Linux.

 History

 Launch of Good Old Games

-Poland, where CD Projekt and Good Old Games were founded, had previously been under communist rule but in 1989, the old government had fallen in favor of a more liberal government which spurred economic growth.
-While under Communism, copyright laws in Poland were virtually non-existent and unenforceable, and copyright infringement, in the form of piracy by stripping out any digital rights management (DRM), was rampant across electronic media.
-The consumer perception of copyright in Poland remained the same after the change of government, making it difficult for legitimate sales of electronic media; pirated and bootlegged versions were sold in open markets next to boxed copies of the legitimate productions for a fraction of the cost.
+During communist government rule of Poland (the Polish People's Republic), copyright laws went largely unenforced, and copyright infringement was rampant across electronic media.
+Following the change of government, consumer perception of copyright in Poland remained largely the same, making it difficult for legitimate sellers of electronic media; pirated and bootlegged versions were often sold in open markets right next to boxed copies of legitimate items, but for a fraction of the cost.

-CD Projekt was founded by Marcin Iwiński and Michał Kiciński in 1994 for the purposes to trying to bring legitimate sales of foreign game titles into Poland, knowing they would have no easy way to compete against pirated copies.
+CD Projekt was founded by Marcin Iwiński and Michał Kiciński in 1994 for the purpose of trying to bring legitimate sales of foreign game titles into Poland, knowing they would have no easy way to compete against pirated copies.
 They would obtain import rights from foreign publishers, and where possible, provide in-game localization for text and voice lines, typically through reverse engineering to decompile the game's code.
 They would then package the game with localized instruction manuals and other physical goodies, hoping that the added features would draw buyers away from pirated copies.
 Their first major success was with Baldur's Gate (1998) with which they had 18,000 units sold on its first day of release in Poland.
 Due to this success, Interplay, the publisher of Baldur's Gate, asked CD Projekt if they could do a similar treatment to Baldur's Gate: Dark Alliance, a console title released in 2001.
 As their past work had been strictly on personal computers, the company accepted to try to port it, but the project fell through before it was completed.
 However, as a result, CD Projekt realized they had the ability to make their own games, and moved into games development.
-This eventually proved fruitful, as it ultimately landed the company with rights to The Witcher video game series.
+This eventually proved fruitful, as it ultimately granted the company the rights to The Witcher video game series.
 The company's interest in game distribution has declined since then.